 South Korea made a reservation and declared that it shall not be bound to assume any costs resulting from the participation of legal counsel or advisers or from court proceedings, except insofar as those costs may be covered by its Legal Aid Act.

-If you have any question about this article, please send your inquiry by clicking here.
+If you have any questions about this article, please send your inquiry by clicking here.

 © 2013 Chung & Partners.
 All rights reserved.